 Many jobs blend accounting skills with finance and business savvy.
-That’s why getting it a finance or business certification is so important.
-A certification can help you secure a great job or increase your ability to get promoted and climb the corporate ladder.
+That’s why getting it a top finance certification is so important.
+Certifications help you secure a great job or increase your ability to get promoted and climb the corporate ladder.

-Depending on what you want to do with your career and what industry you want to focus on, an accounting certification might not be the right fit.
-For instance, if you want to go into the investment industry or banking industry, a finance certificate makes way more sense than an accounting certificate.
+Depending on what you want to do with your career and what industry you want to focus on, a management accounting certification might not be the right fit.
+For instance, if you want to go into the investment industry or banking industry, financial certifications make way more sense than becoming a Certified Public Accountant.

 In this article, we’ll take a look at the many different options you have and which one will make the most difference in your career.